janaiscoding/blog-client/README.md

-# BLOG APP - Client

-### Important: Frontend still not finished - I've got some bugs and things I am still working on ^^
+# JanaIsCoding's Blog

+[Live Deploy](https://blog-client-smoky.vercel.app/) | [CMS Repo](https://github.com/janaiscoding/blog-cms) | [REST API Repo](https://github.com/janaiscoding/blog-api)

 - Fullstack application made with MERN stack.
-Blog website fetching data from the REST API, which has some protected routes, with JWT Token Auth.
+Blog website fetching data from the REST API, which has protected routes, with JWT Token Auth.
 - Anyone can comment, but only the admin can manipulate the blog posts, from the CMS client (where I am using a content-rich text editor called [TinyMCE](https://www.tiny.cloud/))
 - The actual styling of the app is very minimal atm.

-[Live Deploy](https://blog-client-smoky.vercel.app/) | [CMS Repo](https://github.com/janaiscoding/blog-cms) | [REST API Repo](https://github.com/janaiscoding/blog-api)

 ## Live Demo
 ![Preview on desktop]()